Transaction Monitoring Tuning & Optimization

 - Finally, the client wanted to measure the risk and impact of these issues through an analysis of historical data.

-Alius (a Matrix-IFS company) worked closely with the Global Head of AML to complete a tactical review of its SAM transaction monitoring system in order to develop risk-based suspicious activity monitoring coverage, data validation testing, AML model testing, segmentation, and scenario tuning.
+Matrix-IFS worked closely with the Global Head of AML to complete a tactical review of its SAM transaction monitoring system in order to develop risk-based suspicious activity monitoring coverage, data validation testing, AML model testing, segmentation, and scenario tuning.

 - A multi-disciplined team was deployed in statistics, data science, and regulation to conduct focused data quality checks on 1.7 million records of transaction data in order to uncover and test a “golden set” of data to be used for further analysis.